Sapporo: Early history

 Edwin Dun came to Sapporo to establish sheep and cattle ranches in 1876.
-He also demonstrated pig raising and the making of butter, cheese, ham and sausage.
+He also demonstrated pig raising and the making of butter, cheese, ham, and sausage.
 He was married twice, to Japanese women.
-He once went back to the US in 1883 but returned to Japan as a secretary of government.
+He returned to the US in 1883 but later returned to Japan as a government secretary.
 William S. Clark, who was the president of the Massachusetts Agricultural College (now the University of Massachusetts Amherst), came to be the founding vice-president of the Sapporo Agricultural College (now Hokkaido University) for eight months from 1876 to 1877.
-He taught academic subjects in science and lectured on the Bible as an "ethics" course, introducing Christian principles to the first entering class of the college.
+He taught academic science subjects and lectured on the Bible as an ethics course, introducing Christian principles to the college's first entering class.

 In 1880, the entire area of Sapporo was renamed as "Sapporo-ku" (Sapporo Ward), and a railroad between Sapporo and Temiya, Otaru was laid.
-That year the Hōheikan, a hotel and reception facility for visiting officials and dignitaries, was built adjacent to the Odori Park.
-It was later moved to Nakajima Park where it remains today.
+That year, the Hōheikan, a hotel and reception facility for visiting officials and dignitaries, was built adjacent to the Odori Park.
+It was later moved to Nakajima Park, where it remains today.
 Two years later, with the abolition of the Kaitaku-shi, Hokkaidō was divided into three prefectures: Hakodate, Sapporo, and Nemuro.
 The name of the urban district in Sapporo remained Sapporo-ku, while the rest of the area in Sapporo-ku was changed to Sapporo-gun.
-The office building of Sapporo-ku was also located in the urban district.
+The administrative headquarters of Sapporo-ku was also located in the urban district.

-Sapporo, Hakodate, and Nemuro Prefectures were abolished in 1886, and Hokkaidō government office building, an American-neo-baroque-style structure with red bricks, constructed in 1888.
-The last squad of the Tondenhei, the soldiers pioneering Hokkaido, settled in the place where the area of Tonden in Kita-ku, Sapporo is currently located.
-Sapporo-ku administered surrounding Sapporo-gun until 1899, when the new district system was announced.
+Sapporo, Hakodate, and Nemuro Prefectures were abolished in 1886, and Hokkaidō government office building, an American-neo-baroque-style structure with red bricks, was constructed in 1888.
+The last squad of the Tondenhei, the soldiers who pioneered Hokkaido, settled in the area where the Tonden district in Kita-ku, Sapporo is currently located.
+Sapporo-ku administered the surrounding Sapporo-gun until 1899, when the new district system was announced.
 After that year, Sapporo-ku was away from the control of Sapporo-gun.
 The "ku" (district) enforced from 1899 was an autonomy which was a little bigger than towns, and smaller than cities.
 In Hokkaido at that time, Hakodate-ku and Otaru-ku also existed.